samuel-vitorino/lm.rs/README.md

-# Implementation of GEMMA compatible inference code in Rust
+# Implementation of Gemma 2 compatible inference code in Rust

 ![Gemma greeting the user](repo_cover.png)

+**Now supporting Gemma 2 2b!
+For Gemma 1 2b refer to the gemma1 branch.**

 Inspired by Karpathy's [llama2.c](https://github.com/karpathy/llama2.c) and [llm.c](https://github.com/karpathy/llm.c) I decided to create the most minimal code that can perform full inference on Google's Gemma models on the CPU (only tested the 2B-it).

 Disclaimer: most of the code could be optimized and improved.
+Inference is slow!
 This is just an excuse for me to write Rust for the first time.
 Isn't it incredible that in a few years, we could have AGI running with just **602** lines of poorly written Rust code?

 Some things to do in the future:

 - [ ] Add other sampling methods (currently only greedy).
-- [ ] Test the new 9B and 27B models (would probably have to change the code).
+- [ ] Test the 9B and 27B models (would probably have to change the code).
 - [ ] Parallelize the multi head attention loop.
 - [ ] Add performance metrics.
 - [ ] Rust language optimizations.

 ## Instructions

-Download the .safetensors and config files from [huggingface](https://huggingface.co/google/gemma-2b-it).
+Download the .safetensors and config file from [huggingface](https://huggingface.co/google/gemma-2-2b-it) (So we don't have to clone the pytorch repo).

 Use the export.py file to convert the model weights into float32 LMRS format: